ADMaple/Mapping_Earthquakes/README.md

 ![Maps Challenge](https://user-images.githubusercontent.com/108022219/192426014-a6fe1306-977e-47c2-b083-4d4eed568b4a.png)

-I used JavaScript and the D3.js library to pull the coordinates and magnitudes of earthquakes from the GeoJSON data and the Leaflet library to plot the data on a Mapbox map through an API request.
-I also created interactivity for the earthquake data via map legends.
+JavaScript and the D3.js library were used to pull the coordinates and magnitudes of earthquakes from the GeoJSON dat with the Leaflet library to plot the data on a Mapbox map through an API request.
+This was done by adding multiple layers using the tectonic plate and major earthquake data sets.